ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 To initiate the collection job, the collector issues a PUT request to `{leader}/tasks/{task-id}/collection_jobs/{collection-job-id}`.
-The body of the request is structured as follows:
+The body of the request has media type "application/dap-collect-req", and it is structured as
+follows:

 [OPEN ISSUE: Decide if and how the Collector's request is authenticated.
 If not, then we need to ensure that collection job URIs are resistant to enumeration